CMU-SAFARI/pim-ml/README.md

 TODO

 ### Getting Help
-If you have any suggestions for improvement, please contact yuxin.guo.007 at gmail dot com.
+If you have any suggestions for improvement, please contact yuxin.guo.007 at gmail dot com and el1goluj at gmail dot com.
 If you find any bugs or have further questions or requests, please post an issue at the [issue page](https://github.com/CMU-SAFARI/pim-ml/issues).

 ## Acknowledgments
-TODO
+We acknowledge the generous gifts provided by our industrial partners, including ASML, Facebook, Google, Huawei, Intel, Microsoft, and VMware.
+We acknowledge support from the Semiconductor Research Corporation, the ETH Future Computing Laboratory, and the BioPIM project.